Geography, Gorillas and Us (Year 7-10)

 - How your students can be involved in taking action to support wild gorillas

-- Understanding of the resources available to support excursions including teacher guides; student workbook; and narrated PowerPoint.
+- Understanding of the resources available to support excursions including teacher guides and student workbooks.

 This PD supports the teaching of the Victorian Curriculum levels 7-10: Geography and Ethical Capabilities.